liuchunchi/IETF125-AI-Agent-Security-Side-Meeting/README.md

 ## Note:
 For onsite people, we will go get lunch afterwards and continue the discussion.
+If the discussion is too warm and the crowd wants more time to further discuss the details, we may consider extend another meeting in Friday.

 ## Slides
 To-be-submitted to this repository.